Residually many BV homeomorphisms map a null set onto a set of full measure: Introduction

-Denote the \emph{variation}\footnote{Compare with \cite{AFP} Definiton 3.4.
-We do not use the usual notation $V(f,Q)$, because we do not compute the norm of $\phi$ in the standard way.
-This will simplify some computations in Section \ref{s3}.} of $f$ in $Q$ by
+where $\phi=(\phi_1,\phi_2)\in C^1_c(Q,\R^2\times\R^2)$ and the integration is with respect to the Lebesgue measure.
+Compare this definition with \cite[Definition 3.4]{AFP}: we do not use the usual notation $V(f,Q)$, to remark that we do not compute the norm of $\phi$ in the standard way.
+We say that a map $f:Q\to Q$ is of \emph{bounded variation} (shortly: $BV$) if $Var(f,Q)$ is finite.